Guseyn/my-goals/README.md

 - [ ] Tests on cutie-rest
 - [ ] Tests on cutie-object
 - [ ] Tests on cutie-process
-- [ ] Docs on fs, http, rest, buffer, error, date, event, stream, object, process
+- [ ] Docs on fs, http, rest, buffer, error, date, event, stream, object, process, iterator
 - [ ] Make cutie-mongo
 - [ ] Tests on cutie-mongo
 - [ ] Docs on cutie-mongo